Last Updated on 13 January 2026 by Cycloscope

 Weighing in at less than 31g and featuring a sleek design, these headphones are incredibly lightweight and virtually imperceptible once you put them on – all while securely staying in place.

-One of their standout features is the impressive battery life, boasting 8 hours of playback time and a quick 1-hour full charge.
-Furthermore, their wireless range is surprisingly extensive.
 While the official specification claims a range of only 10 meters (33 ft), real-world use has demonstrated a clear signal even at distances exceeding 20 meters, even with obstacles in the way.

 In terms of sound quality, they align with the standards of other bone-conduction headphones.
 If you’re an audiophile seeking to dissect every nuance and dynamic in your music, these might not be your top choice for home use.

-However, these headphones shine when it comes to outdoor activities like cycling and running, where environmental awareness is crucial.
-They excel in allowing outside noise to come through clearly, even at maximum volume.
+They excel at letting outside noise through clearly, even at maximum volume.
 For podcast enthusiasts, they are a fantastic purchase and can find utility both indoors and outdoors.
-Additionally, they offer convenient voice control by simply pressing and holding the large multifunction button.

-On the downside, intense bass-heavy music can sometimes generate a bothersome vibration around the temples.
-This issue is common among all bone-conduction headphones, but it can be mitigated by using an equalizer to lower the bass frequencies’ volume.
+This issue is common across all bone-conduction headphones, but it can be mitigated by using an equalizer to reduce bass frequencies.

 Read our full review of the Klatre LS1 bone conduction headphones